TwInClEToEsBaCk/blookethack/README.md

 # blookethack
 Hack blooket and get free tokens.
-Add tokens with `addTokens`, and automatically buy boxes then sell duplicate blooks with `buy`.
-Install requests, then put in your username/password into the slots at the bottom.
+Add your email and password to the lists at the top, you can add more (email and password require equal indexes)  to add to multiple accounts at once.
+Run the program and tell it what box to open, and it will do it's magic.

+See `examples.py`

 Then run using Python to get your free blooks!

 How to install: